 Creating true freedom by fulfilling your calling.

-- By year 2: Part-time income, doing your authentic service.
+- By year 2: Part-time income, providing your authentic service.

 - By year 10: Full & meaningful recurring income, allowing for semi-retirement, while being one of the best in your field.

 Although this is called a 10 Year Plan, you might be able to speed everything up, depending on how effectively and quickly you can implement this.

 If you were able to speed things up by 4x, you could then:

 - Reach a full-time income in 1 year